 Expendable net position: Primarily consists of gifts received by the Foundation which will have been restricted by the donor for a particular project or activity and accumulated earnings from endowment funds.
-When a donor restriction is satisfied, temporarily restricted net position are reclassified to unrestricted net position.
+When a donor restriction is satisfied, temporarily net position is reclassified to unrestricted net position.